 Pursuant to the Loan Amendment, the Company was able to achieve specific milestones related to its clinical trials and raising additional capital.
 On January 25, 2023, the Company entered into a second amendment to the Loan and Security Agreement with Hercules Capital, Inc. whereby the amortization date was extended from March 1, 2023 to April 1, 2023.
-The Company expects to then repay the principal balance and interest in equal monthly installments through August 1, 2024.
+The Company expects to then repay, and has been repaying, the principal balance and interest in equal monthly installments through August 1, 2024.